Leg Fetish

 Prevalence & culture

-Leg-focused attraction has notable cultural visibility, appearing widely in advertising, fashion, and pin-up imagery, and it sustains sizable online communities.
-Hard figures specific to legs are scarce.
+Leg-focused attraction is common as a preference and ranks among the leading body- and clothing-linked interests, though clean figures for bare legs specifically are scarce.
+It has notable cultural visibility, appearing widely in advertising, fashion, and pin-up imagery, and it sustains sizable online communities.
 The most-cited dataset, Scorolli et al. (2007), surveyed online fetish communities and found that of clothing-related fetishes, legwear (stockings, skirts) accounted for about 33%, the leading clothing category, while feet dominated the body-part foci at about 47%.
 The study did not break out bare legs as a discrete body-part category, so the legwear figure is the closest direct anchor; the Scorolli table is also reproduced on Wikipedia.
 Broader population work such as Joyal & Carpentier (2017) shows that fetishistic interest in general is common (around half of respondents reported some paraphilic interest), the umbrella under which body-part partialisms like legs sit.
 As a discrete clinical category, crurophilia remains comparatively under-studied, with most evidence drawn from survey and proxy data.

 Variations & related interests